fbpx

 Are you looking for the best Big Island luaus in Kona?
 Keep scrolling for my honest review of the Royal Kona Resort luau, a.k.a the Voyagers of the Pacific luau.

 Looking for an amazing luau on the Big Island of Hawaii?
+This blog may be the best, most honest Voyagers of the Pacific Luau reviews you’ll ever read.

 The show was great, and we had an amazing time.
-I would definitely recommend this as one of your stops when visiting Hawaii with kids!
+I would recommend this as one of your stops when visiting Hawaii with kids!
 It’s a great way for everyone in your family (including parents!) to have fun together.

 Ready to book?
 Get discounted luau tickets HERE.